-Dealing with online safety incidents
+10. Responding to online safety incidents

 All online safety incidents are recorded in the School Online Safety Log which is regularly reviewed.

 Any incidents where pupils do not follow the Acceptable Use Policy will be dealt with following the school's normal behaviour or disciplinary procedures.